BrianRuizy/gatsby-minimal-portfolio/_data/projects/materialkai.md

     - VS Code
     - Azure
 ---
-An elegant Hybrid of Material and Monokai.
+An elegant Hybrid of Material and Monokai VS Code themes.
 With over 500+ user installations.